vatplanner/vatplanner-commons/README.md

   doing and have reviewed the code to be free of any concerns for your project.
 Functionality is specific to the scope of the VATPlanner project which means some (if not most) functionality may be insufficient and maybe not even cryptographically sane when used in other scopes.
+- `vatplanner-commons-fileaccess-jgit` adds a `FileAccessProvider` using Eclipse JGit™ for Git® repository access. \
+  Note that this is only a bridge to such repositories using the implementation provided by the upstream project.
+  This module shall not be confused with any of the mentioned projects or organizations, see the Acknowledgements section below for more information.

 Some of these classes may also be useful for projects other than just those associated with VATPlanner.
 Nevertheless, this repository should primarily be understood as an essential part of "just" VATPlanner.